Table of Contents

 Now, Let’s check the Unix versions of these commands.

 Unix systems and windows systems has different commands and parameters for the Ping Command.
 Here, the command is the same but Ping Commands For Unix has different parameters and these parameters have generally different meanings.
 These Unix commands are also used on Linux systems as Ping Command for Linux.
-Let’s check these Ping Commands For Unix and Ping Command for Linux one by one.
+Let’s check these Ping Commands For Unix and Ping Command in Linux one by one.

 -i = To determine the interval for two ping packet. -> ping 172.22.82.1 –i 5 (seconds)